viralshahlab/labwebsite/projects/index.md

 # {% include icon.html icon="fa-solid fa-flask" %}Science

 We study Physiologic Regeneration.
-This is a fusion of stem cell biology and physiologoy to define how function is restored after regeneration.
+This is a fusion of stem cell biology and physiology to define how function is restored after regeneration.
 We use the airway surface epithelium as a model system as it is constantly exposed to the environment and must recover after injury.
 The airway also performs a number of vital measurable physiologic outputs.

 {% capture text %}